Jolanrensen/docProcessorGradlePlugin/README.md

     // Optional.
 The target folder of the processed files.
 By default ${project.buildDir}/docProcessor/${taskName}. target = File(..)

     // Optional.
 If you want to see more logging.
-By default false. debug = true
+By default, false. debug = true

-    // The processors you want to use in this task. processors = listOf(
+    // The processors you want to use in this task.
+    // The recommended order of default processors is as follows: processors = listOf(
         INCLUDE_DOC_PROCESSOR, // The @include processor
+        INCLUDE_FILE_DOC_PROCESSOR, // The @includeFile processor
+        INCLUDE_ARG_DOC_PROCESSOR, // The @arg and @includeArg processor COMMENT_DOC_PROCESSOR, // The @comment processor
-        "com.example.plugin.ExampleDocProcessor", // A custom processor, see below )
+        SAMPLE_DOC_PROCESSOR, // The @sample and @sampleNoComments processor "com.example.plugin.ExampleDocProcessor", // A custom processor, see below )